Cushione/fantastic-news/README.md

 - [cloudinary_storage and cloudinary](https://pypi.org/project/django-cloudinary-storage/) was used as the image storage

 ## Content and Media
-- All the article were copied from the following pages:
+- All the articles were copied from the following pages:
   - [The Onion](https://www.theonion.com/)
   - [The Babylon Bee](https://babylonbee.com/)
   - [The Daily Mash](https://www.thedailymash.co.uk/)